kadena-io/pact/docs/pact-reference.rst

 ~~~~~~

 Blocking/sync call to send a command for non-transactional execution.
 In
-a blockchain environment this would be a node-local "dirty read".
+a blockchain environment this would be a node-local “dirty read”.
 Any
 database writes or changes to the environment are rolled back.
 See
 ```cmd`` field format <#cmd-field-and-stringified-transaction-json>`__
 regarding the stringified JSON data.